Decision matrix examples: 7 steps to build yours fast

 1. Identify your alternatives

-Decision matrices are a helpful tool to decide the best option between a set of similar choices.
-Before you can build your matrix, identify the options you’re deciding between.
+Decision matrices are a helpful tool for selecting the best option among a set of similar choices.
+Before you can build your matrix, identify the options you're choosing between.

-For example, let’s say your team is launching a new brand campaign this summer.
+For example, let's say your team is launching a new brand campaign this summer.
 You need to decide on a vendor to create the visuals and videos for the design.
-Right now, you’ve identified three design agencies, though they each have their pros and cons.
+Right now, you've identified three design agencies, though each has its pros and cons.

 2. Identify important considerations